ryan-miller/sigsightshtml/README.md

 1. Open sigsights.html from file in a web browser.
 CORS protection must be bypassed.
 Safari seems to work well.
 2. You will be prompted for the corp, the x-api-user, and x-api-token.
 Please create these in salt ahead of time.
 3. Enjoy!

+Contributions
+1. Please contribute!
+For code changes, please create a separate branch and a pull request when ready.
+2. For non-code contributions, please hit #taskforce-customer-security-sigsights.